Nish7/nish7.io/posts/copy-and-patch.md

 For those new to it, here’s a quick primer on Zig: a relatively new language with explicit memory control (think C, but with guardrails), compile-time code execution, and an extensive build system.
 [Read more here](https://ziglang.org/learn/overview/).

-To understand CnP better, our goal will be to create standalone Mini Copy and Patch Compiler using Zig.
+To understand CnP better, our goal will be to create standalone Copy and Patch Compiler using Zig.

 ## Objective